henryyuhsiufeng/surf-shop/README.md

 6/23/19
 Add delete method to post.

 cloudinary allows us to store images in the cloud.
+Multer is going to allow us to deal with the multipart form data (one or more diff file types).

+We pass in req.body.post to create a new post.
+But we can't simply do that with images because it is an array.

+have to download package dotenv to use .env file
+- npm i -D dotenv

+can export the environment variable for a session with export CLOUDINARY_SECRET = asdfasdfasdfasdf

 ------------------------------------
 Image upload